EarthByte/pyBacktrack/docs/pybacktrack_overview.rst

 The output depths and (interpolated) ages are written to the output file ``ODP-114-699_strat_boundaries_depth_age.txt``.
 The first column contains depth and the second column contains (interpolated) age.
 To reverse this order you can use the ``-r`` option.

-.. note:: Use ``python -m pybacktrack.util.interpolate --help`` to see a description of all command-line options.
+.. note:: Use ``python -m pybacktrack.util.interpolate_cli --help`` to see a description of all command-line options.

 .. _pybacktrack_running_your_own_script_that_imports_pybacktrack: